-Physical distancing and good hygiene measures (also laid out in the principles, pages 5-9) must be followed throughout your time in Japan, (in addition to the first 14 days) for your own health and safety and that of all Games participants and the people of Japan.
+Physical distancing and good hygiene measures (also laid out in the principles, pages 5-9) must be followed throughout your time in Japan (in addition to the first 14 days), for your own health and safety, and that of all Games participants and the people of Japan.
 These will be monitored by Tokyo 2020 to ensure compliance.

-To enable physical distancing, overall the number of accredited persons allowed in particular areas has been reduced, venue operational plans adapted and access to venues restricted to what is strictly required for operational reasons.
+To enable physical distancing, overall accreditation numbers have been reduced, venue operational plans adapted and access to venues restricted to what is strictly required for operational reasons.
+Capacities for all venues will potentially be limited according to the countermeasures implemented, with pre-booking for Olympic and Paralympic Family stands and lounge areas.

-Further changes may be made in collaboration with the Government of Japan and the TMG, based on the latest situation.
+Please note, further changes may be made in collaboration with the Government of Japan and the TMG, based on the latest situation.